Anticipated closing costs

-There are certain expected costs linked to closing the sale of a house.
-These fees are often split between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Tennessee to help guide you through the process.
+There are certain typical costs linked to closing the sale of a house.
+These costs are usually divided between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Tennessee to help show you through your transaction.

 • Points (optional)